 Aduro Announces Grant of Stock Options and RSUs

-/EIN News/ -- SARNIA, Ontario, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Aduro Clean Technologies Inc. (“Aduro” or the “Company”) (CSE: ACT) (OTCQB: ACTHF) (FSE: 9D50), a Canadian developer of patented water-based technologies to chemically recycle plastics, and to transform heavy crude and renewable oils into feedstocks and higher-value fuels, announces today that it has granted (the “Grant”) an aggregate of 2,075,000 stock options (each, an “Option”) to purchase up to 2,075,000 common shares of the Company to certain directors, officers, employees and consultants of the Company.
+SARNIA, Ontario, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Aduro Clean Technologies Inc. ("Aduro" or the "Company") (CSE: ACT) ACTHF 9D50, a Canadian developer of patented water-based technologies to chemically recycle plastics, and to transform heavy crude and renewable oils into feedstocks and higher-value fuels, announces today that it has granted (the "Grant") an aggregate of 2,075,000 stock options (each, an "Option") to purchase up to 2,075,000 common shares of the Company to certain directors, officers, employees and consultants of the Company.
 The Options are exercisable for a period of 5 years from the date of Grant at a price of $1.00 per common share.
 1,775,000 Options will vest on a monthly basis over a period of two years from the date of Grant and 300,000 Options will vest immediately.

 The Company also announces that it has awarded (the "Award") 150,000 restricted share units ("RSUs") of the Company to an officer of the Company pursuant to the Company's new Omnibus Equity Incentive Plan (the "Plan") which will be brought before the shareholders for ratification and approval at the Company's next annual general meeting (the "AGM").
 Each RSU represents the right to receive, once vested, one common share in the capital of the Company.
 All of the RSUs will vest immediately upon the date of Award.